-Stage 3: Complaint heard by the Independent Complaints Panel
+Stage 3: Complaint heard by 3 members of the Complaints Panel

 The purpose of this stage is to provide a further opportunity to seek to resolve the complaint.
-This stage may involve mediation as a form of dispute resolution.

-If the complainant is not satisfied with the outcome from Stage 2, they must write to Admin@leadtshub.co.uk
+If the complainant is not satisfied with the outcome from Stage 2, they must write to the Teaching School Hub within ten school days of the outcome of Stage 2.

-The letter must explain precisely why the complainant is not satisfied with the outcome of Stages 1 and 2 and must provide the complaints panel with:
+The letter must explain precisely why the complainant is not satisfied with the outcome of Stages 1 and 2.